 sattvair eva tathā tathā viracitaṃ yenāsmi buddhaḥ kṛtaḥ ||

-Firmly abiding only in the benefit of beings, I also reached perfections (pāramitā).
+Firmly abiding only in the benefit of beings, I too attained perfections (pāramitā).

-With the mind that arouse for beings, even the might of Maras was conquered.
+With the mind that arose for the benefit of beings, the mighty Maras were conquered.

-Traversing for sentient beings, thus, thus, I became the Buddha!
+Traversing only for the sake of beings, thus, thus, I became the Buddha!

 कस्मिन् वस्तुनि सिध्यताम् इह कृपा मैत्री च क्वालम्ब्यताम्

 क्वोपेक्षा मुदितादि वस्तुविषयाः कस्मिन् विमोक्षादयः।